PombertLab/SYNY/README.md

 In these plots, colinear regions found between the compared genomes are highlighted by colored rectangles.
 By default, these rectangles are color-coded based on the contigs/chromosomes of the query.
 The above barplot image was generated using the Spectral color palette from [seaborn](https://seaborn.pydata.org/tutorial/color_palettes.html) (set as default in SYNY).
 This palette can be replaced using the `--palette` command line switch; <i>e.g.</i> `--palette husl` (see this [URL](https://www.practicalpythonfordatascience.com/ap_seaborn_palette) for a detailed list of available palettes).

 If desired, the barplots can instead be generated using a single monochromatic color with the `--monobar` command line switch; <i>e.g.</i> `--monobar red`.
-If this option is selected, the right-bound legend will be omitted from the plot.
+If this option is selected, the color-coding legend will be omitted from the plot.

 By default, the barplots are formatted for a widescreen (landscape) output (width/height ratio: 19.2/10.8).
 This ratio can be adjusted with the `--height` and `--width` command line switches.